-- All incomplete grades must be updated as soon as possible.
-No grade changes will be accepted after the first three (3) weeks of the next marking period. - Any incomplete grades not otherwise updated will be assigned the stated grade in the teacher's records.
+All incomplete grades must be updated as soon as possible.
+The student and teacher shall work together to determine work to be completed and due dates for the assignments.
+Any incomplete grades not updated within a reasonable time will be assigned the stated grade in the teacher's records.